ReactorboY/Gulp-Biolerplate/README.md

 * Text Editor

 ## How to use the Gulper
-1. clone the template from Github using below command
+1. clone the template from Github, cd into the directory and install dependency using below command in cmd
     ```
     git clone git@github.com:ReactorboY/Gulper.git

     cd gulper
     npm install
     ```
+2. Now open **two cmd prompt** and in
+    2.1 Enter the below in first command prompt
+    ```
+    npm start
+    ```
+    2.2 At the second command prompt
+    ```
+    gulp gulper
+    ```
+3. Finally you will see a tab opens in your default       browser at **localhost:3000**

+### For testing and tweaking your Handlebar and Sass codes
+Just edit the files inside the **src** folder and see the magic